cheoljun95/sdhubert/README.md

 ## Updates

 ### 07172025
 1. Add a script that can process from an input directory and save to a designated output directory.
-Check the instruction in the [Extract segments session](###Extract-segments).
+Check the instruction in the [Extract segments](#extract-segments).

 ### 07112025
 1. Fixed some bugs.